sharonfranciscofaria/chooseyourpath/README.md

 ---

 ## Desktop, Tablet & Mobile Responsiveness
 My website is designed to be responsive and accessible on any device, mainly thanks to its scrolling functionality.
+I have tested them across all devices (Iphone, Ipads, Samsung tablets, Ipad mini, Desktop) using google dev tools.

 ![Responsive](assets/images/responsive.svg)